SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

         // statements
     }

-Do not separate parentheses surrounding parameters and arguments from their contents, except by a newline.::
+Don't separate parentheses surrounding parameters and arguments from their contents, except by a newline.::

     sayHello(personName: "Tim", salutation: "Howdy!")     // yes